 - Size and weight can limit capacity, with potential safety implications

-A clear advantage to solar-powered vehicles is the obvious use of the world’s most prevalent source of renewable energy — the sun.
-EV owners already see massive savings when it comes to energy (compared with gasoline- or diesel-powered vehicles), but sEV owners will see a further reduction in operating costs.
-While traditional EVs are much more climate-conscious than gas-guzzling cars, electricity from the grid is still often generated from fossil fuels.
+A clear advantage of solar-powered vehicles is their use of the world’s most abundant renewable energy source — the sun.
+EV owners already see massive savings on energy compared with gasoline- or diesel-powered vehicles, but sEV owners can expect further reductions in operating costs.
+While traditional EVs are much more climate-conscious than gas-guzzling cars, grid electricity is still often generated from fossil fuels.

-Solar panel cars also roll in with a number of major disadvantages.
+Solar-powered cars also come with a number of major disadvantages.
 For one thing, not every part of the world sees constant sunlight.
 In the U.S., while cities like Phoenix and Las Vegas can see more than 200 days of sunshine a year, some areas, such as the Pacific Northwest, often have consistent cloud cover.
-That can make solar charing more challenging.
+That can make solar charging more challenging.

-Solar EVs often are smaller and more lightweight than traditional EVs or combustion-engine cars.
-The smaller size and reduced weight increase the vehicle’s overall efficiency, but it can also mean less storage space and passenger capacity.
+Solar EVs are often smaller and lighter than traditional EVs or combustion-engine cars.
+The smaller size and reduced weight increase the vehicle’s overall efficiency, but can also mean less storage space and passenger capacity.
 These lighter-weight materials are also still being tested for safety standards in accident tests.

 Available solar panel cars